primefaces/primefaces/docs/7_0_0/guide.md

 ajax callback functions.
 PrimeFaces.current() is available in both ajax and non-ajax requests.
 Scope of the instance is thread local.

-Instance can be obtained similarly to the FacesContext.
+Instance can be obtained similarly to the FacesContext or CDI.

 ```
 PrimeFaces instance = PrimeFaces.current();